hzeller/rpi-rgb-led-matrix/README.md

 Here are some tips in case things don't work as expected.

 ### Use minimal Raspbian distribution
 In general, run a minimal configuration on your Pi.

-There were some unconfirmed reports of problems with Pis running GUI systems.
-Even though the Raspberry Pi foundation makes you believe that you can do that: don't.
-Using it with a GUI is a frustratingly slow use of an otherwise perfectly good embedded device.
+  * Do not use a graphical user interface (Even though the Raspberry Pi foundation makes you believe that you can do that: don't.
+    Using a Pi with a GUI is a frustratingly slow use of an otherwise perfectly good embedded device.)

+  * Switch off on-board sound (external USB sound adapters work).

 Everything seems to work well with a **[Raspbian Lite][raspbian-lite]** distribution.